Gertrude Chataway

 Lewis Carroll wrote this unique double acrostic for Gertrude Chataway.
 The verses embody her name in two ways — by letters, and by syllables.
 This is the only double acrostic of its kind.

-Gertrude Chataway (1866–1951) was the most important child-friend in the life of the author Lewis Carroll, after Alice Liddell.
-It was Gertrude who inspired his great nonsense mock-epic The Hunting of the Snark (1876), and the book is dedicated to her, and opens with a poem that uses her name as a double acrostic.
+Annie Gertrude Chataway (1866–1951, married name Atkinson) is known for her association with the author Lewis Carroll (Charles Lutwidge Dodgson).
+His The Hunting of the Snark is dedicated to her, and opens with a poem that uses her name as a double acrostic.

+Relationship with Dodgson

+Gertrude was the most important child-friend in the life of the author Lewis Carroll, after Alice Liddell.

 Carroll first became friends with Gertrude in 1875, when she was aged nine and he was forty-three, while on holiday at the English seaside resort of Sandown.
 He made a number of pen and ink sketches of Gertrude as a young girl.
 He continued to correspond with her, and to spend numerous seaside holidays with her, including several when she was in her late twenties.

+It was Gertrude who inspired Carroll's great nonsense mock-epic The Hunting of the Snark (1876): the book is dedicated to her, and opens with a poem that uses her name as a double acrostic.

 Family

-She was the daughter of James Chataway and his wife Elizabeth (née Drinkwater), and sister of James and Thomas Chataway.
+Gertrude was the daughter of James Chataway (1827–1907) and his wife Elizabeth (1833–1893, née Drinkwater), one of fifteen children.
+Her brothers included James and Thomas Chataway.

+In 1907 she married the architect Thomas Dinham Atkinson (1864–1948).